Table of Contents

 Which Taylor Guitars are American made?

-American-made Taylor guitars have an upward range of series from 300s.
+American-made Taylor guitars have an upward range of series from the 300s.

 Where is Taylor 214ce made?

-The 214ce Plus is made at Taylor’s Tecate, Mexico factory, which is produced alongside 200 series models.
+The 214ce Plus is made at Taylor’s Tecate, Mexico factory.
+It’s produced alongside 200 series models.

 What type of wood are Taylor guitars made from?

-Taylor guitars are made from a variety of woods, including layered Sapele, rosewood, walnut, and koa.
+Taylor guitars are made from a variety of woods.
+This includes layered Sapele, rosewood, walnut, and koa.